-We have an existing Internal Credit Risk Rating System (ICRRS) to measure in a consistent manner the credit risk for corporate borrowers with total assets, total facilities, or total exposures amounting to P15 million and above.
-For retail and small and medium entities and individual loan accounts, we have a credit scoring system, the Borrower Credit Score (BCS).
+Credit risk for large corporates and medium-size entities is measured through the Internal Credit Risk Rating System (ICRRS).
+For smaller businesses, retail and individual loan accounts, the credit scoring system used is the Borrower Credit Score (BCS).
 There is also an existing application scorecard for auto loans and housing loans, while Transunion score is used for credit cards in conjunction with other credit acceptance criteria.